wildcardgamez/BuddyCards/README.txt

 Shulkers.
 If you have curios installed, the medal will give you resistance 1 when equipped in the medal slot, along with occasionally clearing you of levitation.

+Byg Set
+Packs currently are obtained by combining a base set pack with rainbow eucalyptus logs, ebony logs, therium, and embur gel.
+If you have curios installed, the medal will give you speed 2 and jump boost 1.

 Binders
 Binders can be crafted similarly to books, except with buddycards instead of paper.
 The color of the binder depends on the cards used to make it.
 Each binder can hold